 Did you have a good weekend?
 Any highs?
 The best part of our weekend was a picnic and enjoying the summer-like weather in Charlotte!
+And sharing a treadmill workout.

 I packed a bunch of healthy snacks for lunch and we headed to Davidson for a nice little Sunday afternoon picnic!
-I used this awesome cooler bag (a very functional wedding gift!) that I’ve been dying to use for a picnic with copious amounts of snacks!
+We used this awesome cooler bag (a very functional wedding gift!) that I’ve been dying to use for a picnic with copious amounts of snacks!

 I packed some kale chickpea salads (this recipe) with added raspberries, tomatoes, and goat cheese, with tuna salad pitas, apples, carrots, tortilla chips and hummus, and chocolate chip bars for dessert.